-Saved library seat dispute escalated to UN International Court of Justice
+Ali G seat dispute escalates to UN International Court of Justice

-Worrying reports have emerged from the ASS Library this morning as two Bristol University students became embroiled in a bitter feud over whether a seat was in fact saved for a friend or not.
+Worrying reports have emerged from the Alan Gilbert Learning Commons this morning as two University of Manchester students became embroiled in a bitter feud over whether a seat was in fact saved for a friend or not.

 The incident involved Carla Counsell and Alexia Mitchell, both second years.
 The dispute has now, rather dramatically, spiralled from a petulant study-space spat into an intractable geopolitical battle over the contested territory.